-It’s safe to say that the COVID-19 Pandemic is going to change what many families are putting under the Christmas tree this year; but that doesn’t have to be a bad thing.
+The pandemic may continue to change what many families are putting under the Christmas tree this year; but that doesn’t have to be a bad thing.
 Many studies have shown the long-term negative impacts of children getting too many gifts for Christmas, and the older we get, the more it seems we are filling each other’s lives with ‘stuff’ that is often unnecessary.

 Maybe this year is an opportunity for positive change; an opportunity for more mindful and intentional gift giving, and making an effort to shop locally.

 We recommend adopting our 5 Gift Christmas rule to help you check off everyone on your holiday list this season:

 #2.
 One thing you NEED

 #5.
 One thing to GIVE to someone else in need